-As is the case with student absences, if a concerning pattern of tardies is noted, the Principal will reserve the right to accelerate certain actions and consequences.
-For example, if a student has 12 tardy days in a row, a parent meeting may be called to resolve the situation.
+As is the case with student absences, if a concerning pattern of tardies is noted, the Deans will reserve the right to accelerate certain actions and consequences.
+For example, if a student has several late arrivals to school in a row or several tardies to classes in one day, a parent meeting may be called to resolve the situation.
 If a student is tardy for several consecutive days without parent communication, the school may conduct a home visit or other investigation.
 ACS may be contacted if the Principal determines there is cause for concern.